 Photo via @cynthiadulude

 Some plants in your home could pose a risk for little ones.
-Be sure to get rid of any houseplants that are toxic for babies, including daffodils and peace lilies.
+When preparing for a baby, be sure to get rid of any houseplants that are toxic for children, including pothos, philodendrons, and peace lilies.
 If you still want to keep certain plants in your home for decor purposes, move them to high-up shelves or suspend them from the ceiling where your baby can’t reach them.

-Need to store some items to make room your new family addition?
+Need to store some items to make room for your new family addition?
 Extra Space Storage has the perfect self storage solution for your needs.
-Find a storage unit near you!
+Find self storage near you!